 High school students live together as a community in Boston University’s Warren Towers residence hall.
 Located right in the heart of campus, Warren Towers consists of three separate towers of dormitory rooms, multiple study areas, and a TV lounge.
 Young men and women live in separate towers, usually two students to a room.
 Some students may be in singles and some may be in triples.

 If you are attending one of our programs with a friend, you may request to room together.
 In order to be considered, a room request must be submitted separately by each student asking to share a room.
-Requests must be made by the date indicated in your acceptance packet.
+Requests should be submitted via the Letter of Intent.
 Please note that rooming requests are not guaranteed.

 Warren Towers has air conditioning in some study areas and the television room but not in the dorm rooms or other areas of the building.
 Dorm rooms can get hot so we strongly recommend that students bring a fan with them or buy one when they arrive on campus.